 Initiation

-My real initiation into the challenging waters of the upper Delaware came when I was a teenager on that first trip.
+I first encountered the challenging waters of the upper Delaware as a teenager.
+This happened on that first trip.
 Uncle Don made it clear from the beginning – he was not going to hold my hand through the weekend.
 Armed with a handful of his flies, some instructions, and the wisdom gleaned from his basement, I set off on my own.
 Little did I know that I was ill-equipped to handle the demands of the mighty Delaware.

 My First Green Drake Hatch